Presentation: Child with haematuria (blood in the urine)

 One of the following must apply:

-- There is a first-degree relative who also has haematuria or unexplained chronic kidney disease (CKD).
+- there is a first-degree relative who also has haematuria or unexplained chronic kidney disease (CKD);

-There are other clinical features of Alport syndrome (for example, high tone sensorineural hearing loss or characteristic ophthalmic features).
+- there are other clinical features of Alport syndrome (for example, high tone sensorineural hearing loss or characteristic ophthalmic features).

 What do you need to do?

 - Consult the National Genomic Test Directory.
-From this link you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our Knowledge Hub resource ‘Genomic testing in the devolved nations’.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed-Off Panels Resource.
+- For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - Consider which test is most suitable:

-- If your patient has Cypriot ancestry, R196 CFHR5 nephropathy should be requested initially.
+- R196 CFHR5 nephropathy: This should be requested initially.

-- R240 Diagnostic testing for known mutation(s): This indication can be used for a patient who is clinically affected with haematuria if a member of their family already has a known pathogenic or likely pathogenic gene variant.
+- R240 Diagnostic testing for known variant(s): This indication can be used for a patient who is clinically affected with haematuria if a member of their family already has a known pathogenic or likely pathogenic gene variant.
 In this situation, the laboratory will only test for the known familial variant.

-- R242 Predictive testing for known familial mutation(s): This indication is a predictive (also known as presymptomatic) test to be used for an unaffected individual where a pathogenic or likely pathogenic variant has already been identified in a relative.
+- R242 Predictive testing for known familial variant(s): This indication is a predictive (also known as presymptomatic) test to be used for an unaffected individual where a pathogenic or likely pathogenic variant has already been identified in a relative.
 This test can only be requested by clinical genetics.

-- For tests that do not include WGS, including R194, R196, R240, and R242:
+- For tests that do not include WGS, including R194, R196, R240 and R242:

-- Use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.
+- you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.

-- For WGS-based tests, including R27 and R89, you will need to:
+- For tests that are undertaken using WGS, including R27, you will need to:

 Resources for clinicians